sal515/silabs_multiprotocol/README.md

   `./setup.sh -commander-s`

-- Download and unpack the GSDK 4.3.2 on the Host machine:
+- (Optional) Download and unpack the GSDK 4.3.2 on the Host machine:

   `./setup.sh -gsdk-du`